MrXiaoM/Waterflow/README.md

 =========

 > [!CAUTION]
-> This project has reached end of life and is no longer maintained.
+> This project has reached end of life by PaperMC and is no longer maintained.
-> We recommend you transition to [Velocity](https://papermc.io/software/velocity).
-For more information, see the [announcement](https://forums.papermc.io/threads/1088/).
+> The repository will updated with BungeeCord upstream as new as I can keep.
+There are many waterfall plugins we can't migrate to Velocity very smoothly.
+It is necessary to update waterfall.
+PaperMC Community is arrogant, they mark everything they don't like to deprecated as they can.

 Waterfall is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.